Frequently Asked Questions

 If you took the French baccalaureate or were enrolled in French higher education: you can find it on your baccalaureate transcript or on your higher education transcript.

-If you are an international student and have already studied in the French higher education system: you will find your INE number on your student ID card, certificate of enrollment, or on your transcripts.
+If you are an international student and have previously studied in the French higher education system: you will find your INE number on your student ID card, certificate of enrollment, or on your transcripts.

 I don't have an INE.
 What should I do?